Doctor of Philosophy

 Another goal for this research is it to further develop the existing DC power supply that was designed for SSRSW by L. J. Brown, to include tip voltage measurements, and Large Scale Resistance Spot Welding (LSRSW).
 This goal will lead to build additional weld modules to construct a 6000A welder in the future.

 Salem, Meranda, "Control and Power Supply for Resistance Spot Welding (RSW)" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 130.